A stratified homotopy hypothesis: Transversality sheaves

 \item {\bf Univalent:} The topologizing diagram $|\fF(-\times\Delta^\bullet_e)|$ carries the diagram in $\strat$

 to a pullback diagram of spaces.

-\end{enumerate} \end{theorem} \begin{proof} Notice that the first three conditions coincide with those of an isotopy sheaf.
+\end{enumerate} \end{theorem} \begin{proof} Notice that the first two conditions coincide with those of an isotopy sheaf.
 So Theorem \ref{isot.cbl} grants that the topologizing diagram $|\fF(-\times\Delta^\bullet_e)|$ is a constructible sheaf.
 Clearly, the {\bf univalent} condition on $\fF$ equals the univalent condition for $|\fF(-\times \Delta^\bullet_e)|$.
 It remains to show that {\bf cone-locality} and {\bf consecutivity} for $\fF$ imply the corresponding conditions for its topologizing diagram $|\fF(-\times\Delta^\bullet_e)|$.
-As in the proof of Theorem~\ref{isot.cbl}, we replace $\fF$, up to equivalence, by a presheaf on $\strat$ valued in groupoids for which, for each weakly regular subspace $K_0\subset K$, the restriction $\fF(K)\to \fF(K_0)$ is an isofibration.

 {\bf Cone-local:} From the cone-local condition, and since, for each $q\geq 0$, taking products with $\Delta^q_e$ commutes with pushouts, we have that the canonical diagram of groupoids

 is a point-set pullback.
 Taking nerves and restricting to diagonals preserves limits, therefore the canonical diagram of Kan complexes